jnanatekumudi/NotionClone/README.md

 # NotionClone
-Winter Project; Notion clone with a few additional features.
+Building a clone of the website Notion, with most of it's features included, along with a few of our own.